 Feelings are influenced by thoughts and perceptions.
 What were you thinking?

 Give it a name:

 Now it is time to identify the feeling.
 Give the emotion a name.
-You can use the list of emotions on the back of this page for help.
+You can use the list of emotions at the bottom of this page for help.

 Make a habit of writing down these 5 steps, keep the paper in your purse or pocket.
 This will evolve to you understanding your emotions and better understanding yourself.

 Angry Bored Determined Excited

 Happy Irritated Loving Overwhelmed